ipchelsea/ipchelsea/README.md

 ### Hey there, my name's Chelsea! 👋

 #### About Me 🥰🎀
 **My name is Chelsea.** I graduated from University of Washington with a B.Sc.
-Computer Science and Softfware Engineering, in June 2020.
+Computer Science and Softfware Engineering, in July.
 My further curiosity in Computer Vision & Autopilot systems further led me to enroll in Georgia Tech's Masters of Science in Computer Science (ML & AI) part time program!
+One of the projects I'm working on now is an AI agent that can identify 192 visual/verbal problems via RMS difference, Python PIL & Numpy libraries.

 #### Experience 💻📍